The International Olympics Committee (IOC) has declared a ban on brands who are not official sponsors of Rio 2016 from tweeting about the games.

 A slightly different version of Rule 40 was in effect throughout London 2012, but most people forgot about it as soon as the Olympics were over.

-This time around, there’s been a bigger noise made, but against the Zika virus and the doping scandal, the outrage is unlikely to last beyond the closing ceremony.
+This time around, there’s been more significant noise made, but against the Zika virus and the doping scandal, the outrage is unlikely to last beyond the closing ceremony.
 And while the official sponsors continue to spend millions for exclusivity, athletes and unofficial sponsors’ complaints are likely to fall on deaf ears.